 What does social change in a democracy look like?
 This course equips students with a framework for understanding how social change happens and allows them to identify issues in the local and regional communities surrounding the college that can be tackled through democratic action.
 Students will learn how to connect academic skills with developing as informed, engaged, and effective civic agents.

-FYS 025 Futbol: the Beautiful Game
+FYS 025 Futbol: Inside the Beautiful Game

 In addition to offering mass entertainment, soccer has been used as a government propaganda machine, is the pillar of multi-billion-dollar enterprises, and has led to wars and questionable social behaviors.
 Using an interdisciplinary approach, we will explore how soccer is more than just a game.
 Drawing on readings from sociology, economics, and politics, we will look at soccer as a sport, a form of entertainment, a tool for oppressive regimes, a form of collective identity, and a major force for social change.